Viking Mani on Rhine River Cruise

 love locks bridge cologne germany

-Each Day is a New Adventure and there are No "Sea Days"
+Each Day is a New Adventure, There Are No "Sea Days"

 In addition to lots of walking and a pretty active daily schedule, there's no sea days that you can use to catch up.
 The closest we had on our itinerary was a day where we spent most of it castle watching from the top deck.